otti358/mtga-launcher/README.md

 # Magic The Gathering Arena • Wine32-AppImage

-A simple script to install Magic the Gathering Arena with an Wine32-AppImage
+A simple script to install Magic the Gathering Arena via an Wine32-AppImage

 No wine installation required